Who is this article for?

 Incydr Professional, Enterprise, Horizon, and Gov F2, no.

 Incydr Basic, Advanced, and Gov F1, no.

 CrashPlan Cloud, no.

 CrashPlan for Small Business, yes.

-Backing up to a local destination, such as an external drive connected to your computer, is recommended when you are frequently using a device in areas that do not have Internet access, or when you frequently need to back up large quantities of data.
+You can back up to a local destination, such as an external drive connected to your computer, when you are frequently using a device in areas that do not have Internet access, or when you frequently need to back up large quantities of data.
 This tutorial provides step-by-step instructions for backing up files to an external drive.